lsgs/redcap-date-validation-action-tags/README.md

 ## Summary

 Action tags to validate date and datetime field entries:
-- @FUTURE     Entered value must be in the future, i.e. > now
+- @FUTURE     Entered value must be in the future, i.e. is later than today/now (today/now is out of range)
-- @NOTPAST    Entered value must NOT be in the past, i.e. >= now
+- @NOTPAST    Entered value must NOT be in the past, i.e. is today/now or later (today/now is in range)
-- @PAST       Entered value must be in the past, i.e. < now
+- @PAST       Entered value must be in the past, i.e. is earlier than today/now (today/now is out of range)
-- @NOTFUTURE  Entered value must NOT be in the PAST, i.e. <= now
+- @NOTFUTURE  Entered value must NOT be in the future, i.e. is today/now or earlier (today/now is in range)

 ![Designer](./datevaltags-setup.png)